sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 6**

 Option 4 is the incorrect one.
-This is a functional based technique.
+This is a functional testing technique.
 No need for source code.

 **Exercise 7**